 Social and Economic Equity in New York

-New York’s Adult-Use Cannabis Industry will implement a Social and Economic Equity Plan.
+New York’s Adult-Use Cannabis Industry will implement a Social and Economic Equity program.
 The goal is to actively promote and prioritize applicants who are:

 - From communities disproportionately impacted by the enforcement of cannabis prohibition;